 This ornamental garden is an excellent example of how we can reuse a former landfill site.
 It uses only 18 inches of soil above an impermeable protective liner to nourish a wide variety of plants, shrubs, and trees.
 Come out and stroll through the two-acre garden and view over 150 varieties of sedum and peonies.

 In addition, Closed Loop Park also houses test beds for several “Great Plant Picks,” a large composting demonstration area, native gardens, a quiet picnic are among the beds, and a gazebo for relaxing.
 Also, located nearby is a play yard for children.
-Even though this garden is located adjacent to the new Thurston County Dog Park, no pets are allowed in the garden but please note that not all plants in the garden are dog friendly.
+The garden is located adjacent to the Thurston County Dog Park.
+Leashed dogs are welcome in the garden but please note that not all plants in the garden are dog friendly.
 The garden has been here for 25 years and some of the plants are part of a long-term trial so they can’t be removed.
 We encourage you to visit the Thurston County Dog Park which is adjacent to Closed Loop Park.

 Hours: Closed Loop Park is open the same hours as the Waste and Recovery Center.
 Visit http://www.co.thurston.wa.us/solidwaste/garbage/garbage-hours.htm for hours.

 When available, WSU Master Gardeners and Master Recycler Composter volunteers serve in the garden April-October, Friday and Saturday 9am to 1pm

 Directions: Closed Loop Park is located inside the Thurston County Waste and Recovery Center (WARC) off of Hogum Bay Road.
 Take Exit 111 off of I-5, and travel north and turn right into the WARC entrance.
 Look for signs.